FlipStudy/flipstudy/README.md

 ## Setting up the AI Revision Assistant

 1. Go to [console.anthropic.com](https://console.anthropic.com) and create a free account
+2. Add a payment method — it's pay as you go, not a subscription.
+The app uses Claude Sonnet which costs a fraction of a penny per message, so for heavy typical GCSE revision useage would likely amount to less than £1 a month.
+This is the only cost assocated with the app and is entirely dependant on usage and how much Anthropic charge.
-2. Generate an API key (takes about 2 minutes)
+3. Generate an API key (takes about 2 minutes)
-3. In the app, go to **Settings → AI Revision Assistant**
+4. In the app, go to **Settings → AI Revision Assistant**
-4. Paste your key and tap **Save**
+5. Paste your key and tap **Save**
-5. The AI mode button will now appear on every card set
+6. The AI mode button will now appear on every card set

 **Important notes:**
 - Your API key is stored only on your device — it is never sent anywhere other than Anthropic's servers to generate responses